-MacDonald has mounted nineteen solo exhibitions and participated in over one hundred curated, survey and museum exhibitions.
-Her work is represented in major collections of contemporary art including the Art Gallery of Western Australia, Perth, the Museum of Old and New Art, Hobart and the National Gallery of Australia, Canberra.
-She has been awarded eight Australia Council grants including new work grants and residencies in Paris and Barcelona, and is the recipient of numerous Arts Tasmania and University of Tasmania research grants.
+Since completing a Master of Fine Art at the University of Tasmania in 1983, Anne MacDonald has presented twenty solo shows of her photo media work and participated in over one hundred curated, survey and museum exhibitions.
+Her work is represented in significant collections of contemporary art including the Art Gallery of Western Australia, Perth, the Museum of Old and New Art, Hobart and the National Gallery of Australia, Canberra.
+She has been awarded eight Australia Council grants including New Work grants and residencies in Paris and Barcelona.

-MacDonald continued her investigation of the themes of entropy and decay when photographing Victorian floral grave decorations for her installation Ornament 2008.
-In this work she considers how funerary ornaments are like photographs, in that they still life, yet eventually fall prey to time and slowly disintegrate, becoming premonitions of death rather than evocations of eternal life.
+The cemetery affords a rich source of imagery for MacDonald’s investigation into the themes of entropy and decay.
+For her installation Ornament 2008, she photographed Victorian floral grave decorations.
+In Ornament MacDonald considers how funerary ornaments are like photographs, in that they still life, yet eventually fall prey to time and slowly disintegrate, becoming premonitions of death rather than evocations of eternal life.

 MacDonald’s interest in floral ornamentation is related to a long-term fascination with funerary bouquets and wreaths.
-In Lily 1995 and Petal 2000, she photographed blooming and withering flowers and isolated petals; capturing the fragile evanescence of flowers as a poignant symbol of mortality.
+In Petal 2000, she photographed blooming and withering flowers and isolated petals; capturing the fragile evanescence of flowers as a poignant symbol of mortality.

-Photographing petals, MacDonald saw visual links to fabric as well as flesh; rose and iris petals displayed creases and folds, gladioli and lilies draped and unfurled, and the delicately crumpled petals of newly opened poppies reminded her of crushed silk.
-She realised her petal photographs referenced the funerary bouquet as well as the funeral shroud, and ultimately the corpse.
-This led to the creation of Annunciation 1994–5, Cloth 2004 and Silk 2005–6, in which draped, stitched, stained and tattered silks form another metaphor for the body and mortality.
+While photographing petals, MacDonald saw visual links to cloth as well as flesh.
+Her petals reference the funerary bouquet as well as the funeral shroud, and ultimately the corpse.
+This led to the creation of Annunciation 1994–5, Cloth 2004 and Silk 2005–6, in which opulent silks and brocades are stitched, torn, crumpled, stained and tattered; subject to the same vagaries of corporeal existence as the body.

-The experience of motherhood focussed MacDonald’s interest on the ephemerality of human existence.
-Unlike the slowly evolving adult, children change rapidly, almost from week to week.
-For MacDonald the brevity and unrepeatability of childhood is a powerful memento mori.
-Her symbolic language shifted from traditional still life tropes such as flowers and silk to metaphors drawn from childhood.
+The experience of motherhood shifted MacDonald’s visual language from traditional still life tropes to artefacts drawn from childhood.
+Unlike the slowly evolving adult, children change rapidly, almost daily.
+For MacDonald, the brevity and unrepeatability of youth is a powerful memento mori.

-MacDonald investigated children’s birthday parties as symbols of loss and impermanence in Party 2013.
-Children’s parties are important social rituals, and on the surface of things, joyous and festive celebrations of life.
-However, on another level, they are elegiac indicators of time’s inexorable passing.
-In Party, MacDonald chose to focus on the aftermath of the child’s birthday banquet, where the tumultuous chaos and exuberance of the day is replaced by the dull realisation that another passing birthday is over and yet another year of childhood gone.
+In Party 2013, MacDonald investigated children’s birthday parties as symbols of loss and impermanence.
+Children’s parties are vital social rituals, and on the surface of things, joyous and festive celebrations of life.
+However, on another level, they are melancholic indicators of time’s inexorable passing.
+In Party, MacDonald concentrates on the aftermath of the child’s birthday banquet, where the tumultuous chaos and exuberance of the day is replaced by the dull realisation that another passing birthday is over and yet another year of childhood gone.

 Children’s birthday parties focus heavily on sugar-laden treats.
-This led to MacDonald’s current project Sugar, in which she continues her exploration of childhood, consumption and mortality.
+This led to MacDonald’s 2016 project Sugar, where she continued her exploration of childhood, consumption and mortality.
 Sugar first appeared as a symbol of luxury in 16C desert and confectionary still life paintings.
-No longer a luxury, sugar is ubiquitous in food and has been found to be addictive, with the toxic effects of high sugar consumption recently gaining wide media attention.
-It is an irony that we celebrate each birthday with sugary cakes and sweets that potentially hasten life’s passing.
-Sugar highlights the excessive amount of sugar in children’s diets today, which despite its adverse health effects, is still promoted as a reward or celebratory treat.
+No longer a luxury, sugar is ubiquitous in food and is addictive, with the toxic effects of high sugar consumption recently gaining widespread media attention.
+It is an irony that we celebrate each birthday with sugary cakes and treats that potentially hasten life’s passing.
+Sugar highlights the excessive amount of sugar in children’s diets today, which, despite its adverse health effects, is still promoted as a reward or celebratory treat.